CVRL/livdet-iris-2025/README.md

 # Iris Liveness Detection Competition (LivDet-Iris) 2025

-Official repository for the 2025 edition of the Iris Liveness Detection Competition (LivDet-Iris)
+Official repository for the 2025 edition of the [Iris Liveness Detection Competition (LivDet-Iris)](https://livdet-iris.org/2025/).

 ### Table of contents
 * [Summary](#summary)